""

 Where 2D character modeling begins

-Long story short: experienced character designers never start their work without preparations and thorough research.
-Before initiating the drawing process, you need to think of the hero's story or even a full biography, come up with a matching personality, and create an image in your mind.
-It is much simpler when you already have some concept art to work with.
-But if you don't, then drawing sophisticated gear for the character that does not exist won't help, no matter how cool it may be in your mind.
-Every hero needs a background that makes them a real person.
+Long story short: experienced character designers start their work with preparation and thorough research.
+Before initiating the drawing process, they need to think of the hero's story or even a full biography, develop a matching personality, and create an image.
+It’s much simpler when they already have some concept art to work with.
+But if they don't, drawing sophisticated gear for a character that doesn’t yet exist won’t help, no matter how cool it may be in their mind.
+Every hero needs a background that makes them feel like a real person.

-However, that last part is the job of narrative/game designers, and it is also partially related to concept artists.
-When a foundation in the form of story and concept art is done, it is time to ask character designers to do their magic.
-It is not a one-sided process but rather a creative one, which means that teams or individual creators can share their feedback, suggest new things and changes to the initial/final work.
-Understandably, to realize such a procedure without a hitch, all artists involved in the process must know game lore, understand the plot, and have some narrative design skills.
+However, that last part is the job of narrative and game designers, and it is also partially related to concept artists.
+When a foundation in the form of a story and concept art is done, it’s time to ask character designers to work their magic.
+This process is not one-sided but rather collaborative, meaning that teams or individual creators can share feedback, suggest new ideas, and change the initial or final work.
+Understandably, to execute such a procedure smoothly, all artists must know the game lore, understand the plot, and have some narrative design skills.

-Now let's briefly discuss the work of character creators.
-To put it simply, they visualize the descriptions given by story makers and adapt concept art to bring individual 2D characters to life.
-Heroes usually have specific traits, features, and unique personality – all of those can be conveyed through drawing.
-How characters stand, move, what they wear, and so on.
-It takes a skilled character artist to create distinguishable facial expressions and mesmerizing poses in 2D, but nothing is impossible.
+Now, let's briefly discuss the process of drawing 2D characters.
+It starts with visualizing the descriptions provided by story makers and adapting concept art to bring individual 2D characters to life.
+Heroes typically have specific traits, features, and unique personalities, all of which can be conveyed through drawing.
+How characters stand, move, and what they wear are all essential aspects.
+Creating distinguishable facial expressions and mesmerizing poses in 2D requires skill, but it is achievable.

-We already know what character makers are doing, so now let's dig out more details about the process – from start to end.
 Different studios have different approaches to creating two-dimensional content, but the core principles and pipeline usually stay practically the same no matter what game they work on.
-It could be a platformer, action, or simplistic runner, but the fundamental stages remain unchanged.
+It could be a platformer, action, or simplistic runner, but the fundamental stages of the 2D character design process remain unchanged.

-Stage #1: game designers write a document with explicit descriptions of the main characters.
-The text may also contain specifics about the hero’s animations and skills, sometimes even iconic personal quotes.
-All of these are important for building a relevant protagonist image.
-In addition, the file comes with a bunch of references and suggestions.
+Stage #1: Game designers write a document with detailed descriptions of the main characters.
+This text may also include specifics about the hero’s animations, skills, and even iconic personal quotes.
+All of these elements are crucial for building a relevant protagonist image.
+In addition, the document comes with a collection of references and suggestions.

-Stage #2: character designer studies the document and produces a few rough sketches that may present different ideas for the required concept.
+Stage #2: The character designer studies the document and produces rough sketches presenting different ideas for the required concept.
 These drafts are mostly black-and-white silhouettes that define the body size, general vision, and notable features.

-Stage #3: time to choose a general image of the character and specify its forms and details.
-Various suggestions or complete solutions for certain nuances can be proposed at this stage.
-Refined sketches receive major improvements and acquire the desired appearance.
+Stage #3: It’s time to choose a general image of the character and specify its forms and details.
+Various suggestions or complete solutions for specific nuances can be proposed.
+Refined sketches receive major improvements and start to acquire the desired appearance.

-Stage #5: at this stage, 2D art acquires its final form through Photoshop.
-All character's features and elements are drawn in separate layers following the hierarchy of overlapping objects.
-All layers are marked and named accordingly to make the export process more straightforward.
-It also helps with finding particular elements of the character, which comes in handy on highly detailed pieces of art.
+Stage #5: At this stage, the 2D art acquires its final form through Photoshop.
+All of the character's features and elements are drawn in separate layers following the hierarchy of overlapping objects.
+All layers are marked and named accordingly to simplify the export process.
+This organization also helps find particular character elements, which is especially useful in highly detailed art pieces.

-Stage #6: we call it "beautification."
-2D character modeling involves many secondary but still very important aspects such as lighting, shading, etc. Well-adjusted lighting, for example, can make a world of difference in terms of atmosphere and dramatic effect.
+Stage #6: This stage is called "beautification."
+2D character modeling involves many secondary but important aspects, such as lighting, shading, etc. Well-adjusted lighting, for example, can significantly affect the atmosphere and have a dramatic effect.

 Lighting has a massive impact on any scene, even without any characters in it (source: ZENVA Academy)

-Stage #7: the final version of the character design undergoes a thorough inspection by the art director, and after the approval, the task is complete.
+Stage #7: The art director thoroughly inspects the final version of the character design.
+Once approved, the task is complete.

-The finalized art is saved as .psd to continue its journey straight to the animators' den.
-Preparing a final PSD file is a kind of finishing touch – all requirements and technical constraints must be checked and met.
+The finalized art is saved as a .psd file to continue its journey to the animators' den.
+Preparing the final PSD file is a finishing touch—ensuring all requirements and technical constraints are checked and met.
 This includes proper color depth, removal of all unnecessary layers, and confirming the image's size.

 Important bits and tips for 2D character modeling

-Remember that your personages must be visually "readable" from the first glance (who they are, what they do for life, etc.) and stand out from the crowd and environment.
-Because what kind of hero are you drawing when they dissolve in the grey mass of extras or get eaten by the background?
-However, balance the so-called "coolness" parameter right – you do not want your heroes to look like aliens to the game world (unless you are making a game about actual extraterrestrial adventures).
-In addition, we would not recommend sacrificing character readability in favor of specific designs.
+Remember that your characters must be visually "readable" at first glance, clearly showing who they are and what they do.
+They need to stand out from the crowd and the environment.
+After all, what kind of hero blends into the grey mass of extras or gets lost in the background?
+However, balance the "coolness" factor appropriately—you don’t want your heroes to look out of place in the game world (unless you're creating a game about actual extraterrestrial adventures).
+Additionally, avoid sacrificing character readability for the sake of specific designs.

-We believe that the best tools to make recognizable and unique characters are stylization and unification.
-Let's take the famous cartoon sitcom South Park or its major game adaptations ("The Stick of Truth" and "The Fractured but Whole"), where all 2.5D characters are drawn in the same simplistic style.
-It is far from being realistic, but it works just fine because it serves as the key distinguishing feature.
-Of course, it can be hard to come up with such a unique art style, but who said it would be easy?
-So invent, experiment, and continue moving forward with your canon.
+We believe stylization and unification are the best tools for creating recognizable and unique characters.
+Take the famous cartoon sitcom South Park or its major game adaptations ("The Stick of Truth" and "The Fractured but Whole"), where all 2.5D characters are drawn in the same simplistic style.
+It may not be realistic, but it works perfectly because it is the key distinguishing feature.
+Of course, creating such a unique art style can be challenging, but who said it would be easy?
+So, invent, experiment, and keep moving forward with your vision.

 An ordinary battle in South Park: The Stick of Truth

-Another tip we would like to share today is for games with a quick development cycle.
-For instance, when you are creating a small platformer, focus not just on your characters' looks but also on the convenience of scaling.
-It becomes much easier to multiply and replicate characters if you use a minimal level of detail and typical silhouettes.
-The more sophisticated characters you have, the harder it will be to create graphic design and animation for them.
+Another tip for games with a quick development cycle is to focus not only on your characters' looks but also on the convenience of scaling.
+For instance, it becomes much easier to multiply and replicate characters when creating a small platformer if they have minimal detail and typical silhouettes.
+The more sophisticated the characters are, the harder it will be to create graphic design and animation.

 What tools to use for 2D character modeling?